PeytonRG/BootstrapToaster/README.md

 ## Usage
 Bootstrap-toast.js will take care of its own setup work, unless you choose to use custom configurations with it.
 When the script loads, it will insert a fixed position container into the DOM that will house all of your toasts when they appear, so you can get to generating toasts in a snap!

-All it takes to generate one is a call to the toastGenerator function, like so
+All it takes to generate one is a call to `toastGenerator()`, like so
 ```JavaScript
 toastGenerator("Wow, that was easy!", "Just like that, this toast will appear on the page",
   TOAST_STATUS.SUCCESS, 5000);
 ```
-The toastGenerator function supports the following 4 parameters:
+The `toastGenerator()` function supports the following 4 parameters:
-1. title: The text of the toast's header.
+1. `title`: The text of the toast's header.
-1. message: The text of the toast's body.
+1. `message`: The text of the toast's body.
-1. status: The status/urgency of the toast.
+1. `status`: The status/urgency of the toast.
 Affects status icon and ARIA accessibility features.
 Defaults to 0, which renders no icon.
 Default -> no status icon, same ARIA attributes as success and info toasts
-1. timeout: Time in ms until toast disappears automatically.
+1. `timeout`: Time in ms until toast disappears automatically.
 Default -> 0, in which case the toast must be manually dismissed.

 ### Toast Status Options
-There are 4 built-in options for toast status in the call to toastGenerator, named after Bootstrap's color convention.
+There are 4 built-in options for toast status in the call to `toastGenerator()`, named after Bootstrap's color convention.
 They are as follows:
-* TOAST_STATUS.SUCCESS
+* `TOAST_STATUS.SUCCESS`
-* TOAST_STATUS.ERROR
+* `TOAST_STATUS.ERROR`
-* TOAST_STATUS.WARNING
+* `TOAST_STATUS.WARNING`
-* TOAST_STATUS.INFO
+* `TOAST_STATUS.INFO`

 As mentioned in the [accessibility](#accessibility) section, the status is important for correctly setting up ARIA attributes for the toast, but it also determines the toast's status icon.